Captain Bob Bartlett and crew

 Location: Wrangel islands, Alaska

-The story of captain bob Bartlett truly is an amazing example of endurance.
-He was the Captain on board a ship called the Karluk who in 1914 was heading towards a rendezvous point at Herschel island after a long trip across the Beaufort and Chukchi seas.
+The story of Captain Bob Bartlett truly is an amazing example of endurance.
+He was the Captain of a ship called the Karluk, which in 1914 was heading towards a rendezvous point at Herschel Island after a long trip across the Beaufort and Chukchi seas.

 The ship ran into thick ice along the way and was dragged many miles along with the flow of the massive ice sheets.
 After a few days the ship was crushed between 2 giant sheets and a huge gap appeared in the hull, rapidly filling it with water.